14th Annual Concept Album Nominee

 Were there any happy accidents while in the studio, or did everything go as planned?: Any time you work with the kind of creative and inspiring musicians, such as those found on this recording, you know right from the very beginning not to be too prescriptive with what you want to hear and not to micromanage the process.
 If you give them the freedom to do so, artists like these will take the music to places you never imagined and, as a result, many profoundly beautiful things will happen along the way…never by accident, but always because of how they hear the music evolving and how they interact with each other in any given moment.

 How did you raise the funds for this project?
-How long do you expect it will take to recoup your out-of-pocket recording expenses?: Basically through grants and my own savings.
+How long do you expect it will take to recoup your out-of-pocket recording expenses?: Funds were raised through grants and my own savings.
 I probably won’t recoup those expenses due to the nature of this business.

 What’s your definition of success and how will you know when you’ve achieved it?: Success, to me, is arriving at that place where you have the chance to do what you love and are passionate about, everyday of your life!!
 It has nothing to do with financial reward, but has everything to do with that sense of fulfillment that comes with accomplishing your goals, sharing what you enjoy with others, and hopefully touching their lives in some small way.

-Who’s sitting in your audience and what makes your fans unique?: Hopefully, they are listeners who are open to creative music, enjoy rhythm & groove, and who want to travel along with the musicians on the bandstand in search of some beautiful and fascinating musical places.
+Who’s sitting in your audience and what makes your fans unique?: Hopefully, they are listeners who are open to creative music and storytelling, enjoy rhythm & groove, and who want to travel along with the musicians on the bandstand in search of some beautiful and fascinating musical places.

 What is your guilty pleasure on the road?
 Any close calls or mishaps while on tour?: I would have to say desserts!!
 Wherever I go, that’s one of the first things I ask about!!
 Then I politely say, “please take me to your pastry shops, now”!!